 In the year 106 CE, after the death of the king, Avdat was annexed to the Roman empire and continued to develop.
 The height of its prosperity was in the Byzantine period (4th – 7th centuries CE).
 The city’s inhabitants converted to Christianity and built magnificent churches, developed intensive agriculture, constructed water storage systems, and dug many caves in the hillside.
 The caves were used mainly as workshops and storerooms for keeping and processing the agricultural produce.
 Towards the end of the Byzantine period, the security situation in the city was undermined.
 In around 630 the city was damaged by a strong earthquake, and shortly after, in 636, the area was conquered by Arab tribes.
 These two factors together sealed its fate, and the city was abandoned.

 Note: unless stated otherwise, all quotes were taken from the official site.

 Model of the city along with photos of other Nabataean towns in Israel.

 The Nabataean City

-We left the museum and drove to the upper parking and continued exploring the city itself.
+We left the museum, drove to the upper parking, and explored the city.

 2380 km divided by 65 gives us 36.6 km per day.
 And, if there were no break days, it took 65 days to pass this route.
-Just for comparison, today such distance can be covered in around three hours by a plane.
+For comparison, today, such distance can be covered in around three hours by plane.

 Near the parking, there is a tower you can climb.
-And this is the view from the there.
+And this is the view from it.

-I liked the fact there were signs on the ground that helped with the orientation.
+I liked the signs on the ground that helped with the orientation.

-When I see such a massive city in the desert, the obvious question the rises is where the water was coming from.
+When I see such a massive city in the desert, the obvious question is where the water was coming from.